ldilab/ldilab.github.io/README.md

 ## Build and Deploy Locally

 *This section concerns the local development of the website.
-If you want to deploy the website to Github Pages, no actions are needed except pushing the changes to the `main` branch.*
+If you want to deploy the website to Github Pages, no actions are needed except pushing the changes to the `master` branch.*

 In order to build the website, you will need to have [Ruby](https://www.ruby-lang.org/en/) and [Bundler](https://bundler.io/) installed.